FRBCesab/funbiogeo/README.md

 - Nice default plotting functions fully compatible with the outputs of functional diversity packages (`betapart`, `fundiversity`, `hillR`, `mFD`, etc.),
-- Automated standardized report that provide analyses and plots of your data,
+- A publication-ready automated standardized report that provide analyses and plots of your data,
-- Functions to easily “upscale” your data to coarser spatial resolutions.
+- Functions to easily “upscale” (=aggregate) your data to coarser spatial resolutions whatever the type of aggregation geometry you want (regular grid, irregular polygons, and rasters).

 <div class="figure">